Assem/PMS/readme.rst

 What is PMS
 ###################

-PMS stands for Pool Management System.
-This is an application that help compagnies create Pools and save results so that they can use them to take decisions.
+PMS stands for Poll Management System.
+This is an application that help compagnies create Polls and save results so that they can use them to take decisions.

 *******************
 Release Information